PawaniHasara/Productivity-Tracker-App/README.md

 After the password is verified, access is granted to the Home Page, where a variety of features can be accessed through buttons.
 These features, including 'Calendar,' 'Expense Tracker,' 'Study Tracker,' 'Edit Profile,' 'To-Do List,' 'Journal,' 'Custom Project,' and "Login Page" can be navigated by the user with ease.

 ![2024-04-19 (1)](https://github.com/PawaniHasara/Productivity-Tracker-App/assets/143738397/69ac109f-d9e0-4a91-8491-9ca3257eccc8)

+3. Calendar and Digital Clock

+The "Calendar with Digital Clock" feature is designed to offer users a visual representation of a calendar alongside a digital clock.
+This allows users to navigate through months, change years, and view the current date and time.
+When the 'Calendar' button on the Home Page is clicked, the calendar along with a digital clock displaying the current time will be displayed.
+The previous months can be accessed by pressing the '<' button next to the month name, while the '>' button on the other side allows navigation to the next month.
+Users can select a desired year from the 'Change year' drop-down box.